The following white paper was written by Godfrey & Kahn, S.C., Attorneys at Law, and commissioned by Info-Pro Lender Services.

 Let’s assume that a bank has a mortgage on a piece of property, that piece of property is also subject to a subsequently recorded real estate tax lien, and the bank’s borrower has defaulted on the loan for which the piece of property serves as collateral.
 When the bank forecloses on the borrower, the bank’s foreclosure action will not extinguish the real estate tax lien (i.e., the real estate tax lien will continue to encumber the property after the bank has acquired title to the property).
 When the bank finds a buyer for the property, the buyer’s financier invariably will require that any tax liens be satisfied at or prior to the closing of the sale.
 To ensure the sale closes, the bank will have to pay the past due real estate taxes.

-Had the bank monitored the real estate taxes on the property in the example above, it would have given itself an opportunity to pay the real estate taxes and roll the payment into the principal balance of the loan, at least preserving the possibility of recapturing the advance through a deficiency judgment.
+Had the bank monitored the real estate taxes on the property in the example above through tax tracking services, it would have given itself an opportunity to pay the real estate taxes and roll the payment into the principal balance of the loan, at least preserving the possibility of recapturing the advance through a deficiency judgment.

 1 Wis.
 Stat. § 706.11